therafatm/unnamed-language/README.md

 # Unnamed-Language

 Unnamed-Language is a simplistic java like language with very basic constructs.
 This code snippet is an example of `.ul` syntax.
-Checkout the `language-specs` document for more detailed insight into the language and its capabilities.
+Check out the `language-specs` document for more detailed insight into the language and its capabilities!

 ```java
 // recursive function to solve the tower of hanoi puzzles